Bottles, spout, sippy and baby cups - there are so many to choose from but how do you know which one is best for your baby?

 The b.box sippy straw cup can be pulled apart for thorough washing, dishwashing, and sterilising to ensure the cup stays germ free and hygienic.
 We encourage parents to purchase a straw cleaner to avoid any additional germ build up.
 We also keep a few replaceable straws to avoid excess cost and environmental waste.

-9. training cup lid fits to the straw cup
+9. the training cup lid fits to the straw cup for additional drinking practise-

 The training cup lid provides another opportunity to develop oral motor skills for eating, drinking and speaking.
 It can be screwed onto the sippy cup base and offers free flow drinking through a small slit in the rim that funnels liquid.
 Again, the versatility reduces excess cost and environmental waste.